Somatic TaleOhrZ. Part II

 The second part of the work with the title “Bodies With Unique Shapes or How Could A Voice Rewrite A Text?” includes a brief introduction about the history of textile- and ready-to-wear industry.
 The text is especially written for this piece by the Greek historian F.R.

-Stylianidou subsequently send the text to Asad Alvi, writer and translator based out of Karachi, inviting them to read and record the text.
+Stylianidou subsequently sends the text to Asad Alvi, writer and translator based out of Karachi, inviting them to read and record the text.
 Through their embodied voice, Alvi proposes their own perspective and knowledge into the historical text creating new layers of listening experience.